GuillaumeGfr/PyPSA-Eur-France-RTE-2050/README.md

 ## Limitations
 This setup was created for a specific goal: to model congestion in the French grid under generation mixes from RTE's 2050 scenarios.
 As such, it has inherent limitations:
 * The predetermined cross-border flows were made under weather year 2009, while the rest of the model runs with weather data from 2023.
 The logic to add the interconnections to the network is usable, however their behaviour is not aligned with the rest of the model.
+* This setup, run at hourly resolution for a full year, showed extremely high amounts of load shedding (between 6 and 10% of the load not met), which can be at least partly explained by the absence of demand-side flexibility in PyPSA-Eur (RTE for example mentions up to 15% of the load could be flexible and shifted within the day).
+This caused the load-shedding generators to run often, significantly inflating the marginal prices of most nodes.
+Implementating this repo will therefore have to be done with further modifications to avoid load shedding.
+* This setup was created for a dispatch-only study of congestion on the French grid under different scenarios of generation and flexibility mix, without sector coupling.
+As such, it is omitting or simplifying many essential components of energy systems modelling, and is therefore not suitable for an other study without major modifications.

+For any questions or issues, please contact me at g.l.geoffroy@students.uu.nl